tlvlp/iot-scheduler-service/README.md

 - ${SCHEDULER_SERVICE_DELETE_EVENT_BY_ID_CONTROL_URI}

 #### Fields:
-Takes a ScheduledEvent object but only the "id" field is mandatory
+Takes a ScheduledEvent object but only the **id** field is mandatory